Athul28/FinAi/README.md

 To get started with this project, follow these steps:

-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/Athul28/FinAi.git

-2. Navigate to the project directory:
+2. Navigate to the project directory: cd finai

 3. Install the dependencies:

-4. Start the development server:
+4. Start the development server: npm run dev

 This will start the development server and open the project in your default web browser.